 - 10 reps, alternating.

 - Same as the reverse suspension lunges you just did, but this time you jump up to switch legs – so that your feet leave the ground.
-See the video at end.
+See the video.

 - 10 reps each side.